yonacwy/bible_study_app_v2/info/plan.md

 - [ ] Miscellanies
   - [x] Words with notes or highlights now have `pointer` curser when hovered
   - [ ] When closing editing note, scroll to where edited it
+  - [ ] When editing an already created note, scroll to where editing it
   - [x] Scroll offset to center, not top
   - [ ] Migrate save settings
     - [x] Audio player